davidcalef/Relational_DB_Implementation/README.md

 AnalyzeData.RiggleD.Rmd – R Notebook containing all schema creation, data ingestion, queries, visualizations, and stored procedure logic.

-[.nb.html (coming soon)](https://davidcalef.github.io/Relational_DB_Implementation/) – Rendered HTML version of the R Notebook for easy viewing.
+(https://davidcalef.github.io/Relational_DB_Implementation/) – Rendered HTML version of the R Notebook for easy viewing.

 ✅ How to View or Run